Maksym Khlan: Górnik Zabrze

 On 13 August 2025, Khlan joined fellow Ekstraklasa club Górnik Zabrze on a two-year contract.
+On 2 May 2026, he scored Górnik's second goal in a 2–0 victory over Raków Częstochowa in the 2025–26 Polish Cup final, giving Górnik their first piece of silverware since 1988.

 International career

 In May 2024, Khlan was called up by Ruslan Rotan to the Ukraine Olympic football team squad to play at the 2024 Maurice Revello Tournament in France.
 In July 2024, he was included in Ukraine's squad for the 2024 Summer Olympics.